kenjyco/redis-helper/README.rst

 class, which contains methods that correspond to all of the Redis server commands.

-When initializing Collection objects, you must specify the "namespace" and "name" of the collection (which are used to create the internally used ``_base_key`` property).
+When initializing Collection objects, you must specify the “namespace” and “name” of the collection (which are used to create the internally used ``_base_key`` property).
 All Redis keys associated with a Collection will have a name pattern that starts with the ``_base_key``.